geektrust/coding-problem-artefacts/NodeJS/README.md

 In your `package.json` file make sure you have an entry for the install, start and test script.

-1. The `install` command  should install the depedencies and also build the `geektrust.js` file.
+1. The `install` command  should install the dependencies and also build the `geektrust.js` file.
 2. The `start` command will execute the program.
 3. The `test` command should execute all the unit tests present